-PSYC 3140 (O) - Abnormal Psychology Faculty of Health Department of Psychology York University, Winter 2020
+PSYC 3140 (M) - Abnormal Psychology Faculty of Health Department of Psychology York University, Winter 2021 Mondays/230pm/Online via Zoom

 COURSE OBJECTIVES/DESCRIPTION

 This survey course is designed to provide an introduction to psychopathology and the study of abnormal behaviour.
 Clinical psychologists are concerned with maladaptive behaviour of all sorts, severity and duration.
 This course will review the major forms of mental and emotional disorders and the scientist-practitioners who have made important contributions and discoveries in the field.
 Lectures will be supplemented by assigned text readings, videos, discussions and individual case study materials.